Home

 3. One student collects lunch money (15cfa/day)

 For the general operation of the Canteen, there is a combined committee of students and adults.
-It is
+It is comprised as follows.

 1. President (Director of the School)